exporl/auditory-eeg-challenge-2024/content/homepage_sections/general_description.md

 description: "General description"
 ---

+## This Challenge is finished
+This webpage describes the ICASSP Auditory EEG version of 2023.
+This challenge is now closed.
+Browse to The [new challenge page](https://exporl.github.io/auditory-eeg-challenge-2023/) for the ICASSP Auditory EEG 2024 challenge.
+This page will not be updated or maintained any further.

 ## Challenge Call

 Various neuroimaging techniques can be used to investigate how the brain processes sound.